2023-2024 Call for Applications

-These fellowships are available to support outstanding faculty whose teaching and research focus on ethics, political philosophy, philosophy of law, moral psychology, agency and responsibility, political theory, or questions of moral choice in areas such as, but not restricted to, business, government, law, economics, and medicine.
+The Center for Ethics and Public Affairs at the Murphy Institute at Tulane University invites applications for three Faculty Fellowships/Visiting Research Professorships for the 2023-2024 academic year.
+These fellowships are available to support outstanding faculty whose teaching and research focus on ethics; political and social philosophy; moral psychology, agency, and responsibility; philosophy of law; political theory; or questions of moral choice in areas such as, but not restricted to, business, government, law, economics, and medicine.

 Equal Employment Opportunity Statement

 Please Note: Tulane University has officially adopted a mandatory COVID-19 vaccination policy.
 All employees and visiting faculty must be fully vaccinated with a COVID-19 vaccination or obtain approval for a medical or religious exemption prior to beginning employment.

 Tulane University is located in New Orleans - a city with tremendous history of diverse cultures, community, and languages.
 Tulane is actively building a campus culture grounded in our values of EDI and anti-racism.
 We seek and welcome candidate applications from historically underrepresented groups, such as BIPOC (Black, Indigenous, People of Color), women, LGBTQ+, and those living with disabilities as well as veterans.